Juyan-iu/Visualization-of-LMs/extract-figure-semantic/README.md

-# Figure Extraction from PDF
+# Figure Caption Extraction from PDF
-This module handles the initial data extraction from papers.
+This module handles the Figure Caption extraction from papers.

 * **Text Extraction:** Uses `pdftotext` to convert PDF content into raw text.